metaphacts/metaphactory-docker-compose/nginx/readme.md

 ## Security hardening options

-The templating definition allows to define security headers through environment variables in the container definition for `nginx-proxy-gen` (see `docker-compose.overwrite.yml`).
+The templating definition allows to define security headers through environment variables in the container definition for `nginx-proxy` (see `docker-compose.overwrite.yml`).
 Alternatively, the environment variables can be specified on the virtual host, i.e. the metaphactory instance.

 ```
 services: